How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 • Passenger rights are governed by Australian Consumer Law and airline conditions of carriage

 Important: Always check the specific regulations of the departure and arrival countries, as well as the operating airline's conditions of carriage.
+Policies are subject to local updates.

 Essential Tips for Claiming Compensation

-• Document everything: Save boarding passes, receipts for expenses, communications from the airline, and take photos of information boards showing delays
+• Document everything: Save boarding passes, receipts for expenses, communications from the airline, and take photos of airport information boards showing delays

 • Be specific: Include flight numbers, dates, and detailed information about the delay in your claim

-Interesting Facts About Flight Delays
+General Facts About Flight Delays

 • The most common cause of flight delays globally is adverse weather conditions